markhooks81/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-# ARM Template to Create and provision new Windows Virtual Desktop hostpool
+# ARM Template to Create and provision new Windows Virtual Desktop hostpool using Shared Image Galleries

 This template creates virtual machines and registers them as session hosts to a new or existing Windows Virtual Desktop host pool.
 There are multiple sets of parameters you must enter to successfully deploy the template:
 - VM image